• Skip to primary navigation

 A cutlet can be a thin slice of meat, fish, ribs, chicken breast, mashed vegetables, breaded, and then deep-fried.
 You will often find mention of cutlet recipes in French and British Cookbooks.

-collage of cutlet making stepsPin
+collage of cutlet making steps

 My Tried & True Tips

 Use a food processor, to chop or pulse the vegetables for the cutlet.
-This really makes a difference in the texture of the cutlets.
+This makes a difference in the texture of the cutlets.

 Make sure vegetables are not wet or moist else the cutlet mixture will become water clogged.

 Boil the potatoes in advance and store them in the fridge.
-Cold and dry potatoes make the cutlet real crisp.
+Cold and dry potatoes make the cutlet crisp.

 Always grate the potatoes for making the cutlets.
 Make sure no chunks remain in the grated potato.

-Always fry cutlet at medium-high temperature oil.
+Always fry the cutlet at medium-high temperature oil.
 If the oil is not hot enough cutlets will turn soggy and not crisp.

-Watch Cutlet Video
+Watch Veg Cutlet Video

 Serving Suggestion

-The tantalizing aroma of the frying cutlets sneaks out of the kitchen and lingers around the tea-table.
+The tantalizing aroma of the frying cutlets sneaks out of the kitchen and lingers around the tea table.

 The tea laced with chai masala bubbling on the side stove sends an inviting gluttonous note to those who are wandering in the backyard yearning for evening snacks.